W-Floyd/misc-job/README.md

 # Resume and CV Templating

-Borrowing the core Jinja2 templating idea from [Davide Pucci's 'erro'](https://davidepucci.it/doc/erro/), I have written my own bash script to build it for my needs.
-It utilizes j2 for the templating.
-The LaTeX document is also currently an old modified version of his personal template.
+Borrowing the core templating idea from [Davide Pucci's 'erro'](https://davidepucci.it/doc/erro/), I have used the Golang text/template engine to build a system for my needs.
+The LaTeX document is a highly modified version of an old copy of his personal template.

+To build, assuming you have docker compose, you can run `docker compose up --build` (`--build` is optional if you're not changing the Go code).